How to make web videos way smaller in 2025 using the AV1 codec

 Video codecs generations diagram by Tsahi Levent-Levi (source)

-With all the low-level trickery involved, AV1 is capable of generating files that are up to 30-50% smaller than H.264/VP8 and up to 30% smaller than HEVC, even though, due to being still mostly experimental, it has some problems (at the time of this writing):
+With some low-level trickery involved, AV1 is capable of generating files that are up to 30-50% smaller than H.264/VP8 and up to 30% smaller than HEVC.
+Although it has some problems:

 The central promise for of AV1 is maintaining high image quality even at low bitrates, thus allowing for smaller files without apparent compression artifacts.